Skip to main content

 What Is the Molecular Crosstalk between Growth Hormone Secretagogues and Insulin Signaling Pathways?

-The use of is predicated on a central paradox.
+The use of growth hormone secretagogues is predicated on a central paradox.
 On one hand, the resulting increase in Growth Hormone (GH) and its primary mediator, Insulin-Like Growth Factor 1 (IGF-1), promotes a healthier body composition by reducing visceral fat and preserving lean mass, which is highly favorable for long-term insulin sensitivity.

 On the other hand, GH itself is known to have direct insulin-antagonistic properties.
 The net effect on glucose regulation is therefore a result of a complex and dynamic interplay between these opposing actions, which unfolds at the cellular and molecular level.